 The Wind Compressor will generate compressed air in winds as low as 8 MPH!

-A shock absorber prevents over-speed condition in high winds by allowing the machine to furl.
+A shock absorber prevents an over-speed condition in high winds by allowing the machine to furl.
 A manual control makes manual shut-off possible.

 The air pressure can be adjusted at the base of the tower.
-An air pressure switch furls the machine when desired pressure is reached, preventing over-pressure condition.
+An air pressure switch furls the machine when desired pressure is reached, preventing an over-pressure condition.

 Since the Amish use off-grid alternative energy, air power has become a sustainable source to run woodworking shop and farm power tools.
 Air powered kitchen appliances, fans, washing machine motors and even sewing machine motors are used by the Amish.

 These items are all available here on our website.

 Air powered water well pumps are also used to pump well water into a pressurized water tank and then used as in any other home.

 The wind driven air compressor can also aerate your ponds and store air energy for days with no wind.

 Air powered motors provide more torque than a DC battery powered motor and if taken care of by keeping them oiled and free of condensed water, they likely will outlast both DC and AC motors dependent on an armature and brushes.